 Our heroes perform a series of experiments, perhaps to find signs of the gardener’s comings and goings.
 They patrol the grounds with bloodhounds, erect an electrified fience around the perimeter, search carefully for footprints, and so forth.
 All the experiments turn out the same way, they find no traces of the gardener.

 Both parties agree that a sufficient explantion of their failure to find any traces of the gardener would be that there is no gardener,

 P( tracelessness | ~ garderner ) = 1

-The parties also agree that each new experiment’s outcome is conditionally independent of every other experiment and of the orderliness of the garden.
+The parties also agree that each new experiment’s outcome is conditionally independent given every other experiment and of the orderliness of the garden.
 That is, the state of the garden and the performance of the bloodhounds (say) have nothing to do with each other, except that both might be affected by the recent whereabouts of the gardener.